top of page

 Insomnia, hello!

 Chocolate can surprise you if you're on Luvox.
-Dark chocolate is powerful stuff-- but if you're normally a coffee-drinker, you might be able to get away with a few bites, or some milk chocolate, early in the day.
+Dark chocolate is powerful stuff-- but if you're normally a coffee-drinker, you can probably get away with savoring a few bites, or some milk chocolate, early in the day.

 ENERGY DRINKS